id-studiolab/Digital-Interfaces/tutorials/01-time/index.md

 import digitalio
 import time

-# Create a DigitalInOut object for the onboard LED, which is connected to pin D13.
+# Create a DigitalInOut object for the onboard LED.
 led = digitalio.DigitalInOut(board.LED)

 # Set the direction of the 'led' object as OUTPUT, allowing us to control the LED state.